Italianate architecture: Lebanon

-The Italian, specifically Tuscan, influence on architecture in Lebanon dates back to the Renaissance when Fakhreddine, the first Lebanese ruler who truly unified Mount Lebanon with its Mediterranean coast executed an ambitious plan to develop his country.
+The Italian, specifically Tuscan, influence on architecture in Lebanon dates back to the Renaissance when Fakhreddine, the first Lebanese ruler who truly unified Mount Lebanon with its Mediterranean coast, executed an ambitious plan to develop his country.

 When the Ottomans exiled Fakhreddine to Tuscany in 1613, he entered an alliance with the Medici.
 Upon his return to Lebanon in 1618, he began modernising Lebanon.
-He developed a silk industry, upgraded olive-oil production, and brought with him numerous Italian engineers who began the construction of mansions and civil building throughout the country.
+He developed a silk industry, upgraded olive oil production, and brought with him numerous Italian engineers who began building mansions and civil buildings throughout the country.
 The cities of Beirut and Sidon were especially built in the Italianate style.
-The influence of these buildings, such as the ones in Deir el Qamar, influenced building in Lebanon for many centuries and continues to the present time.
-For example, streets like Rue Gouraud continues to have numerous, historic houses with Italianate influence.
+The influence of these buildings, such as those in Deir el Qamar, influenced building in Lebanon for many centuries and continues to the present time.
+For example, streets like Rue Gouraud continue to have numerous, historic houses with Italianate influence.

 United States

 United States East Coast

-The Italianate style was popularized in the United States by Alexander Jackson Davis in the 1840s as an alternative to Gothic or Greek Revival styles.
+The Italianate style was popularized in the United States by Alexander Jackson Davis in the 1840s as an alternative to Gothic Revival or Greek Revival styles.
 Davis' design for Blandwood is the oldest surviving example of Italianate architecture in the United States, constructed in 1844 as the residence of North Carolina Governor John Motley Morehead.
 It is an early example of Italianate architecture, closer in ethos to the Italianate works of Nash than the more Renaissance-inspired designs of Barry.
-Davis' 1854 Litchfield Villa in Prospect Park, Brooklyn is a splendid example of the style.
+Davis' 1854 Litchfield Villa in Prospect Park, Brooklyn is an example of the style.
 It was initially referred to as the "Italian Villa" or "Tuscan Villa" style.
 Richard Upjohn used the style extensively, beginning in 1845 with the Edward King House.
 Other leading practitioners of the style were John Notman and Henry Austin.
 Notman designed "Riverside" in 1837, the first "Italian Villa" style house in Burlington, New Jersey (now destroyed).

 Italianate was reinterpreted to become an indigenous style.
 It is distinctive by its pronounced exaggeration of many Italian Renaissance characteristics: emphatic eaves supported by corbels, low-pitched roofs barely discernible from the ground, or even flat roofs with a wide projection.
 A tower is often incorporated hinting at the Italian belvedere or even campanile tower.
 Motifs drawn from the Italianate style were incorporated into the commercial builders' repertoire and appear in Victorian architecture dating from the mid-to-late 19th century.

 This architectural style became more popular than Greek Revival by the beginning of the Civil War.
 Its popularity was due to being suitable for many different building materials and budgets, as well as the development of cast-iron and press-metal technology making the production more efficient of decorative elements such as brackets and cornices.
 However, the style was superseded in popularity in the late 1870s by the Queen Anne and Colonial Revival styles.